Click on the links below to preview selected pages from this course.

 - The cellular checkpoint that blocks the transition from G1 to S is called ______.

-- Oncogenes are defined as genes capable of transforming healthy cells to cancerous cells.
+- Oncogenes are defined as genes capable of transforming healthy cells into cancerous cells.
 Please identify oncogene(s) from the following choices:

 - Topic 2: Cancer hallmarks (I)